BitLooter/htmlark/README.rst

                 Default: 'auto' - Not an actual parser, but tells the library to automatically choose a parser.
             ignore_errors (bool): If ``True`` do not abort on unreadable resources.
+                Unprocessable tags (e.g. broken links) will simply be skipped.
                 Default: ``False``
             ignore_images (bool): If ``True`` do not process ``<img>`` tags.
                 Default: ``False``